Updated: Feb 13

 1. Milan Cathedral

 The largest church in Italy lives up to the hype.
 The design defines the Gothic era, and it is complete with 3,400 statues, 135 gargoyles, and 700 figures.
 The church is home to the famous statue by Marco d'Agrate, the Saint Bartholomew Flayed, which depicts a man carrying his own skin over his shoulder.
-The stained glass windows are a very impressive touch to the building as well.
+The Milan Cathedral has stained glass windows that add a very impressive touch to the building as well.

 2. Museum of the Milan Cathedral